aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.12

+* Support to export excel to JSON with multi-layered hierarchy structure

 ## Aspose.Cells for .NET 22.11

 * Support to distinguish between dynamic array formula and legacy array formula